Exponential Moving Average Formula (Table of Contents)

 Explanation

-The formula for Exponential Moving Average can be calculated by using the following steps:
+The formula for Exponential Moving Average can calculate by using the following steps:

 Step 1: Calculate the Simple moving average for a particular period.
 The calculation of the simple moving average is quite straight forward.
 First, we simply find the closing prices of the stocks for a particular period.
 Then we divide the total sum of all these prices with the same number of period.